-Best Buy Co holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Best Buy Co holds the cleaner structural position, with the lead spread across growth and profitability.
 Tractor Supply Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Best Buy Co holds the more constructive position.
 That puts structure and market broadly in agreement — Best Buy Co's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.